wso2/docs-mi/en/docs/install-and-setup/install-and-setup-overview.md

     </tr>
 </table>

-To install and run the Micro Integrator Dashboard on a virtual machine, see the topics given below.
+To install and run the Integration Control Plane on a virtual machine, see the topics given below.

 <table>
     <tr>